 Travelling here and there, travelling from here to there…

 All elders in the Church of Scotland have been called to its highest office; indeed, they have been ordained to it.
-That means they are similar to ministers, and shouldn’t let the clerical collar make anyone think otherwise.
-Collar-wearers are Teaching Elders, others are Ruling Elders – but elders, nonetheless.
+In that respect, being ordained, they are similar to ministers, and shouldn’t let the clerical collar make anyone think otherwise.
+Collar-wearers are Teaching Elders, others are Ruling Elders – but they are elders, nonetheless.
 It is the combination of these complementary but distinct roles which has shaped the Church of Scotland.

 I suspect you are attending this conference because you want to learn more about how to be an elder.
 A good, helpful, effective elder, ‘encouraging, comforting and urging [fellow believers] to live lives worthy of God’ as Paul puts it in his First Letter to the Thessalonians; and also enabling those not yet part of a community of faith to hear and see and understand the Good News of Jesus Christ across Scotland, that they may come to ‘share in the glory of our Lord Jesus Christ’ (2Thess 2:14).
 In this early session in the conference I’d like to offer a few pictures which I hope will serve not only as illustrations but as ways of thinking about what you’re doing as elders.

-So let me warm you up to think this sort of way with a first picture.
+So let me warm you up to think in pictures with a first picture.
 Many of you will be familiar with a sat-nav, so you’ll know that it sometimes offers a big map of the whole journey.
 It’s that larger-scale view I hope you’ll see in the pictures I’ll describe.
-At other times, the sat-nav display focuses in more detail on a junction, showing you the roads and, perhaps, telling you which lane you should be in.
-That detailed guidance as it relates to the eldership is something you’ll get in other sessions.
+At other times, the sat-nav display zooms in, and focuses in more detail on a junction, showing you the roads and, perhaps, telling you which lane you should be in.
+That detailed guidance as it relates to the eldership is something you’ll get in other more specialised sessions.

 To take the picture further, if you use a social media based sat-nav like Waze, you’ll know that through that app, other people on similar journeys can share their experiences.
 The same thing happens here over the course of the next few days, often over coffee or lunch.
-These are ways and times to learn from others on similar, but not identical, journeys.
+These are ways and times to learn from each other: people who are on similar, though not identical, journeys.
 Their insight, encouragement and shared challenges can be immensely helpful.
 Make the most of all that’s involved in being here!

 Minding the Gap

-I serve in the south of Glasgow so I didn’t have to go far to get my first pictures.
-This used to be the Caledonian Railway Bridge, built around 1877 to take trains from the south across the Clyde into Central Station.
+I serve in the south of Glasgow so I didn’t have to go far to get my first set of pictures.
+The image above is of what used to be the Caledonian Railway Bridge, built around 1877 to take trains from the south across the Clyde into Central Station.
 Ninety years after it opened, resignalling work meant meant there was no further need for the bridge.
 The girders and railway track were removed in 1967 leaving only the pillars, these iron and granite columns sunk right into the river bed.